 Why Do I need to Test it?
 Why not just prove an alternate one?

 The short answer is, as a scientist, you are required to; It’s part of the scientific process.
 Science uses a battery of processes to prove or disprove theories, making sure than any new hypothesis has no flaws.
 Including both a null and an alternate hypothesis is one safeguard to ensure your research isn’t flawed.
 Not including the null hypothesis in your research is considered very bad practice by the scientific community.
 If you set out to prove an alternate hypothesis without considering the null hypothesis, you are likely setting yourself up for failure.
 At a minimum, your experiment will likely not be taken seriously.

 Not so long ago, people believed that the world was flat.

 Alternate hypothesis: The world is round.

-Several scientists, including Copernicus, set out to disprove the null hypothesis, eventually leading to the rejection of the null hypothesis and the acceptance of the alternate (well, most people accepted it — the ones that didn’t created the Flat Earth Society!).
+Several scientists, including Copernicus, set out to disprove the null hypothesis.
+This eventually led to the rejection of the null hypothesis and the acceptance of the alternate.
+Most people accepted it — the ones that didn’t created the Flat Earth Society!.
 What would have happened if Copernicus had not disproved the null hypothesis and merely proved the alternate?
-No one would have listened to him — in order to change people’s thinking, he first had to prove that their thinking was wrong.
+No one would have listened to him.
+In order to change people’s thinking, he first had to prove that their thinking was wrong.